thewillyan/vondel/docs/src/uarch/uinstruction.md

 | 19 |10011| R15      |
 | .. | ... | NONE     |

+## IMMEDIATE

+The immediate field allows us to send a arbitrary 8 bit number to the A or B bus, i.e if we set `0x08` in the IMMEDIATE field and enable the immediate input on the A and/or B bus, that `0x08` gonna be loaded in the corresponding bus.

 ## Terminate

 _TERMINATE_ is a special microinstruction to indicate that